shamazmazum/voxvision/Tutorial.md

 ~~~~~~~~~~~~~~~~~~~~
 `construct_camera()` here is a constructor.
 For the simple camera class it accepts 3
 arguments: the first must be just NULL now, the secons is a field of view and the
-third is a the camera's position.
+third is the camera's position.
 You can see in `struct vox_camera_interface`
 documentation, that this is a variadic function, it's up to camera class to give a
 meaning to arguments of its constructor.
 Putting it all together you will get
 something like this: